prithvirajvelhal/prithvirajvelhal/README.md

 # Hi there, I'm Prithviraj Velhal 👋

 I am currently a student at D.Y.
-Patil School of Engineering and Research (DYP STR),
+Patil School of Technology and Research (DYP STR),
 pursuing a degree in Computer Science.

 ## About Me